slatex/lmhtools/README.md

 print(gatherer.langfiles)
 ```

-For questions and bug reports, feel free to reach out to [Jan Frederik schaefer](https://kwarc.info/people/jfschaefer/).
+Please make a GitHub issue if you encounter any problems.
+And, of course, feel free to reach out to us!